-Actuarial Methods and Assumptions for determining the Total Pension Liability and Net Pension Liability - The total pension liability, net pension liability, and sensitivity information as of June 30, 2022, were based on an actuarial valuation date of June 30, 2021, and was performed by Gabriel Roeder Smith (GRS).
-The total pension liability was rolled-forward from the valuation date (June 30, 2021) to the plan's fiscal year ending June 30, 2022, using generally accepted actuarial principles.
-The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2023:
+Actuarial Methods and Assumptions for determining the Total Pension Liability and Net Pension Liability - The total pension liability, net pension liability, and sensitivity information as of June 30, 2023, were based on an actuarial valuation date of June 30, 2022, and was performed by Gabriel Roeder Smith (GRS).
+The total pension liability was rolled-forward from the valuation date (June 30, 2022) to the plan's fiscal year ending June 30, 2023, using generally accepted actuarial principles.
+The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2024:

 Non-Hazardous

 Inflation 2.30%

 Payroll growth rate 2.00%

 Salary increase 3.30% to 10.30%, varies by service

 Investment rate of return 6.25%

+Amortization period 30-year closed period at June 30, 2019

 Hazardous

 Inflation 2.30%

 Payroll growth rate 2.00%

 Salary increase 3.55% to 19.05%, varies by service

 Investment rate of return 6.25%

+Amortization period 30-year closed period at June 30, 2019